hackclub/hackclub/workshops/pcb_level_3/README.md

 ![](16.png)

 - You can save a lot of money on Extended Parts in the long run (if you plan on making many PCBs) by buying them directly and soldering them yourself [^1].
-For example, basically every project has a USB-C connector, so it makes sense to buy a bunch yourself and avoid the $3 extended part fee every time you buy a board from JLCPCB.
+For example, basically every project has a USB-C connector and header pins, so it makes sense to buy a bunch yourself and avoid the $3 extended part fee every time you buy a board from JLCPCB.
 - Virtual Components (only used for their through holes) like the Arduino Nano and ICSP header can be ignored.

 ![](17.png)